 Lifting the vanquished nations of World War II into democratic allies was the idea behind the Marshall Plan, ...

 Buying up and consolidating the governments of the vulnerable nations of post-war

 Western Europe was the idea behind the Marshall Plan.

 Sanger: And NATO was created to

-in the world as one of an aggrieved superpower, not a power intent on changing the globe.
-There was no condemnation of authoritarianism
+new role in the world as one of an aggrieved superpower, not a power intent on changing the globe.
+There was no condemnation

 2- Admiral Chester Ward, a 20 year member of the CFR who got wise: "In the entire CFR lexicon, there is no term of revulsion carrying a meaning so deep as 'America First'”

 // 3- The "authoritarianism" of the super-bureaucratic EU doesn't